-However, Direct Peering exists outside of Google Cloud Platform.
-The recommended methods of access to GCP are Cloud Interconnect – Dedicated or Cloud Interconnect – Partner.
+Direct Peering exists outside of Google Cloud.
+Unless you need to access Google Workspace applications, the recommended methods of access to Google Cloud are Dedicated Interconnect or Partner Interconnect.

-In contrast, Direct Peering, if used with GCP, doesn't produce any custom routes in a VPC network.
-Traffic sent from resources in a VPC network leaves by way of a route whose next hop is either a default Internet gateway (a default route, for example) or a Cloud VPN tunnel.
-If the destination for the traffic matches your on-premises IP ranges, it could be eligible for discounted egress rates, as described below.
+If used with Google Cloud, Direct Peering doesn't produce any custom routes in a VPC network.
+Traffic sent from resources in a VPC network leaves by way of a route whose next hop is either a default internet gateway (a default route, for example) or a Cloud VPN tunnel.
+If the destination for the traffic matches your on-premises IP ranges, it could be eligible for discounted egress rates, as described in Getting started.

 Who can peer with Google?

-Any Google Cloud Platform customers that meet Google’s technical peering requirements specified in our peering page can be considered for the direct peering service.
-Google can peer at the Internet Exchanges (IXPs) and private facilities that are listed in our PeeringDB entry.
+Any Google Cloud customers that meet Google's technical peering requirements specified on our peering page can be considered for the Direct Peering service.
+Google can peer at the internet exchanges (IXPs) and private facilities that are listed in our PeeringDB entry.

-To request that a new peering connection is established, register your interest with our peering team.
-If you meet the posted technical requirements a Google representative will reach out to you with further details to guide you through the application process.
+To request that a new peering connection be established, register your interest with our peering team.
+If you meet the posted technical requirements, a Google representative will reach out to you with further details to guide you through the application process.

-Your GCP projects are eligible for discounted egress data rates for traffic sent to your peered network.
-You must contact your GCP sales team to request that your projects be enabled to receive the discounted direct peering egress rates to your peered network's IP ranges.
+Your Google Cloud projects are eligible for discounted egress data rates for traffic sent to your peered network.
+You must contact your Google Cloud sales team to request that your projects be enabled to receive the discounted direct peering egress rates to your peered network's IP ranges.

-Discounted egress rates through a direct peering connection are available under these conditions:
+Discounted egress rates through a direct peering connection are available under the following conditions:

-- The continental location of the source GCP resource sending traffic must be the same as the continental location of your peered network, and
+- The continental location of the source Google Cloud resource sending traffic must be the same as the continental location of your peered network.

-- The destination for egress traffic must fall into your peered network's IP ranges, and
+- The destination for egress traffic must fall into your peered network's IP ranges.